Leonerli2/leonerli2.github.io/_posts/2023-08-20-bachelors-thesis-bearingless-motor.markdown

 tags: [Motor Design, Control Systems, Award, Research]
 ---

 I'm proud to share that my Bachelor's thesis, "Design and Commissioning of a Double Bearingless Outrunner Motor for Fluid Manipulation," was awarded the prestigious **Swissmem Best Thesis Award 2023** in the industry sector drive technology.
-This recognition validates the innovative approach and hard work that went into this challenging project.

 ## What is a Bearingless Motor?